FC Jeunesse Canach

 FC Jeunesse Canach (FC Youth Canach) is a football club in Canach, Luxembourg.
 It was founded in 1930.
-They play in the National Division, after being promoted from the Division of Honour in 2009–10.
+They play in the Division of Honour, the second tier of Luxembourgish football.

 History

 Founded in 1930 as FC Fortuna Canach, the club was dissolved at the beginning of the Second World War.
 The club was reformed in 1946 and then dissolved again in 1953.
 In 1957, the club was revived under its current name.

 The club entered the Luxembourg National Division for the first time in its history for the 2010–11 season.